 If you will be abroad during an election cycle in the U.S., we encourage you to participate in your civic duty by voting from abroad!
-Because you will be outside the U.S., there are a few steps you must take to ensure you receive an absentee ballot.
-All of the information provided below is sourced from the Federal Voting Assistance Program's (FVAP) website and is subject to change.
+There are a few steps you must take to ensure you receive an absentee ballot.
+All of the information provided below is sourced from the Federal Voting Assistance Program's (FVAP) and Overseas Vote website and is subject to change.